emilyrosenberg/grain-free-friend/README.md

 - _Search by keyword: As a Site User I can search by keyword so that I can find recipes with specific ingredients, methods, etc._<br>
 The search bar in the header allows the user to search for recipes by keyword.
 - _Open a recipe: As a Site User I can click on a recipe so that I can read the full text._<br>
-The recipe detail page shows each recipe's title, decription, level, method, and up to 3 tags, as well as a photo and the ingredients and instructions.
+The recipe detail page shows each recipe's title, description, level, method, and up to 3 tags, as well as a photo and the ingredients and instructions.
 - _View recipe list: As a Site User I can view a list of recipes so that I can select one to read._<br>
 The recipes page shows all recipes on the site.
 - _Find favorites: As a Site User I can use keywords to search for new favorites so that I can discover new recipes that suit me._<br>